 2007: Lyft (Zimride)

 During the 2007-2009 recession (by the way, it was the longest one since World War II), Zimride and Lyft co-founder John Zimmer had to hitch rides between Santa Barbara and Los Angeles to see his girlfriend.
 The costs were adding up pretty quickly, so he decided to use the ridesharing model to fill up the seats.
 On May 22, 2007, John Zimmer and Logan Green launched a rideshare company called Zimride.
 It is now known as Lyft, a publicly-traded ridesharing company available in 644 cities.

 Uber co-founders Travis Kalanick and Garrett Camp met in Paris in 2008.
 When unable to get a cab after the tech conference, the idea of a solution was born.
 UberCab was founded in 2009 in San Francisco and is now known as Uber, a multinational ridesharing company serving 63 countries and 785 metropolitan areas.

 The idea of Square came to Twitter co-founder Jack Dorsey in 2009 when his friend wasn’t able to complete a sale of his glass faucets because he could not accept credit cards.
 The company started in a small office in St. Louis, Missouri and is now one of the most widely-used merchant providers among small businesses in the US and beyond.

-Dark times are also the times of great opportunity, so as Winston Churchill once said, “If you are going through hell, keep going.”
-There are numerous positive sides to starting or growing your company during the recession or downturn, and here are just a few of them:
+Dark times are also times of great opportunity, so as Winston Churchill once said, “If you are going through hell, keep going.”
+There are numerous positive sides to starting or growing your company during a recession or downturn, and here are just a few of them:

 - more opportunities for innovation